Organization

 For every of the above suites, there is an collection of N-body simulations that represent the dark matter only counterparts of the above hydrodynamic simulations.
 For instance, IllustrisTNG_DM represents the N-body counterpart of the simulations in the IllustrisTNG suite.

-Each suite contains simulations run at different volumes and number of particles:
+Each suite contains simulations run at different volumes and number of particles.
+This allow us to classify the simulations into three generations:

 Note

-category.
-As the CAMELS project matures and expands it will incorporate simulations at larger volumes.
-If there is no volume folder present, then the data should be considered to belong to the L25n256
+If there is no generation folder present, then the data should be considered to belong to the L25n256 category.

 Sets

-Each volume of each suite contains various simulation sets:
+Each generation of each suite contains various simulation sets:

 We refer the reader to Parameters for further details on the value and meaning of the varied parameters in the different sets.